BuvinJT/distbuilder/docs/Reference.md

 **args**: An (optional) list of arguments,
 (or a flat string) to pass along to your program.

-**args**: An (optional) working directory specification.
+**wrkDir**: An (optional) working directory specification.
 If omitted (or None), the working directory will be automatically set to that of the binary path specified.

 **isElevated**: Boolean (option) to run the binary with elevated priviledges.

-**isDebug**: Boolean (option) for explictly relaying standard output and standard error messages.
+**isDebug**: Boolean (option) for explictly displaying standard output and standard error messages.
 Set this to `True` to debug a PyInstaller binary which was created with `pyInstConfig.isGui` set to `True`.
-On some platforms, when that configuration is used, messages sent to the console (e.g. print statements or uncaught exceptions) are not visible even when launching the application from a terminal.
+On some platforms, when that configuration is used, messages sent to the console (e.g. *print* statements or *uncaught exceptions*) are not visible even when launching the application from a terminal.
 Enabling this option, however, will expose those messages to you.
 This can be invaluable for debugging problems that are unique to a stand-alone binary, and not present when run in the original raw script form.
+For instance, it is common for PyInstaller binaries to be missing dependencies which must be accounted for (e.g. via "hidden imports").
+In such situations, exceptions maybe thrown when the app launches.
+Without this debugging feature, you may have no information regarding the fatal error.

-(Note: some IDE's may render this inoperable e.g. Eclipse/PyDev, in which case be sure to use the terminal directly!)
+Note: some IDE / platform combinations may render this inoperable e.g. Eclipse/PyDev on Windows, in which case simply run the build script directly from the terminal when employing isDebug.

 ### Obfuscated scripts